Harry Potter: The Four Hogwarts Houses Explained

-Gryffindor is arguably the most focused-on house in the Harry Potter series and gets the most page-time devoted to explaining the story of its foundation and its culture, which makes sense considering the three main characters of the series are all sorted into Gryffindor.
-However, amongst the series' fans there are surprisingly few people sorted into Gryffindor house, making it almost like an exclusive club.
+Gryffindor is arguably the most focused-on house in the Harry Potter series and gets the most page-time devoted to explaining the story of its foundation and culture.
+This makes sense considering the three main characters of the series are all sorted into Gryffindor.
+However, amongst the series' fans, there are surprisingly few people sorted into Gryffindor house, making it almost like an exclusive club.
 If you've just been sorted into Gryffindor, congratulations!

 Courage: Gryffindors stand strong in the face of adversity and show bravery in everything they do.
-This can be overt, in the case of Harry's bravery when facing Voldemort, or more subtle, for example in the case of Neville continuing to persevere and get back on his feet even though he struggles with an intense fear of many things.
+This can be overt (as in the case of Harry's bravery when facing Voldemort) or subtle (as in the case of Neville who continues to persevere even as he struggles with intense fear).

 Daring: Gryffindors aren't reluctant to put themselves in physical danger when they feel there's a good reason.
-Harry, Ron, and Hermione run unflinchingly into danger time and time again during the series.
+Harry, Ron, and Hermione run unflinchingly into danger time and time again.